 The current national planning guidance on advertising billboards is out of date and has not taken into account the switch in the industry from paper boards to digital ad screens.
 As you can read in our Guide to Making Planning Objections, the current legal criteria which can be formally considered in planning decisions is whether an application is harmful to the amenity of an area and whether it poses a danger to road safety as a distraction to road users.

-Concerns about climate change, air pollution, the impacts of fast fashion and junk food, the mental health impacts of being constantly pressured to consume – none of these are formally relevant at present.
+Concerns about climate change, air pollution, the impacts of fast fashion and junk food, the mental health impacts of being constantly pressured to consume, the equality and disability impacts of digital screens on people with photosensitivity conditions – none of these are formally relevant at present.